-The [Director-General of Customs] may, in the case of any conveyance the master whereof has been directed to keep a cargo-book under this section, dispense with the manifest required under sections 158, 159 and 160.
+The [Director-General of Customs]1 may, in the case of any [conveyance]1 the master whereof has been directed to keep a cargobook under this section, dispense with the manifest required under sections 158, 159 and 160.

-Any duly empowered officer of Customs may go on 166. board of any coasting-vessel in any port or place in [the Republic of the Union of Myanmar]1, and may at any period of a voyage search any such [conveyance] and examine all goods on board, and all goods then lading or unlading, and may demand the production of any document which ought to be on board of any such [conveyance]1.
+Power to board and examine coasting-[conveyances.]1 166.
+Any duly empowered officer of Customs may go on board of any coasting-[conveyance]1 in any port or place in [the Republic of the Union of Myanmar]1, and may at any period of a voyage search any such [conveyance]1 and examine all goods on board, and all goods then lading or unlading, and may demand the production of any document which ought to be on board of any such [conveyance]1.

-The [Competent Customs Official] may further require that any such document belonging to any coasting-vessel then in port shall be brought to him for inspection.
+The [Competent Customs Official]1 may further require that any such document belonging to any coasting-[conveyance]1 then in port shall be brought to him for inspection.